Pushing through the stigma

-Rachel C, a 13-year Navy veteran, served multiple combat tours as an Explosive Ordnance Disposal (EOD) technician, responsible for clearing hundreds of Improvised Explosive Devices (IEDs).
+Rachel, a 13-year Navy veteran, served multiple combat tours as an Explosive Ordnance Disposal (EOD) technician, responsible for clearing hundreds of Improvised Explosive Devices (IEDs).
 During her deployments, she was often shot at and had her convoy struck by roadside IEDs.
 Many of her fellow EOD techs have died during these and similar operations.
-She understands what it is like to deal with PTSD first hand, but also as a spouse of a retired Navy SEAL.
+She understands what it is like to deal with PTSD first hand.
 “PTSD is something my fellow EOD brothers and sisters joke about, ignore, compartmentalize, or drown out with alcohol.
 When you see how many have paid the ultimate sacrifice, or have lost limbs, eyesight, or more, you start to feel guilty.
 Your issues seem trivial in comparison.
 The last thing you want to do is acknowledge you have any post-deployment issues.
 All you want to do is push through until the next deployment.
-After the military, many suffer in silence due to the fear of any stigma ‘mental issues’ may cause on their suitability for jobs outside of the military.
 I understand what it is like to deal with that difficult transition from active duty and losing your identity.
 When you are on active duty, especially during combat deployments, you feel like you have to keep it together to stay in the fight.
 Then suddenly, the fight is not yours anymore.
 It can be very difficult to adjust.
 Too many of my friends have left the military, only to commit suicide."
-Rachel will be a member of the Project 2.0 Foundation's Race Across America cycling team in June 2020.
+Rachel is a member of the Project 2.0 Foundation's Race Across America cycling team.

 “Endurance sports have helped me cope with my PTSD symptoms.
 It really has been my salvation."